bobbingwide/bigram/README.md

 which are pairs of words where the first word starts with an 'S' and the second word starts with a 'B'.

-It's only needed on the website www.bigram.co.uk
+It's only needed on the website seriouslybonkers.com ( www.bigram.co.uk )

 But the code itself could be quite educational since it tries to do things in WordPress that you might not normally attempt.

+This plugin delivers blocks:

+- bigram/seen-before